Undistraction/box/README.md

 ### Using custom values

-Where things get interesting is a function called `box-parse-value-filter`.
-This function is called when a value isn't recognised (it is an unknown, unitless value).
-By default it will throw an error, but by overriding this function (by declaring a function with the same name and signiture after you've imported box), you can process this value yourself.
+Where things get interesting is in how box handles unknown values.
+By default it will call `box-default-parse-value-filter` when a value isn't recognised (it is an unknown, unitless value), throwing an error.
+However it will first check for the existance of another function: 'box-parse-value-filter'.
+If you define this function you can handle these cases yourself.

 For example, most projects are full hardcoded box-property declarations which quickly become inconsistant and ad-hoc.
 Why not enforce consistancy and improve readability on your projectby using a set of custom units: